-Dakin and Merrill are the traditional-style dormitories on campus.
-Almost all new students live in Dakin or Merrill.
+Dakin and Merrill are the traditional-style dormitories, and are home to almost all students during their first year at Hampshire.
 Around one third of the incoming class are housed in doubles, and the rest in single rooms.
-Most halls are co-ed (including the bathrooms); however, some are designated single-sex.
+Most halls are designated for all genders (including the bathrooms); however, some are designated single-gender.
 Each hall has a designated noise level that residents must respect.
 Smoking is not allowed in any of the residences, nor within 25 feet of any building.
 Substance-free halls are available in both dorms.
-In addition, there are single-gender halls, older student halls, identity-based halls, interest-based halls, and Living and Learning Communities.
+In addition, there are identity-based halls, interest-based halls, and Living and Learning Communities.

 Greenwich, Enfield, and Prescott Houses are apartment-style residences, each offering different architectural styles and social atmospheres.
-Commonly referred to by students as "mods," these spaces accommodate from four to ten students and include single and double bedrooms.
+Commonly referred to as "mods," these spaces accommodate from four to ten students and include single and double bedrooms.
 Mods are equipped with a kitchen, bath(s), and a living-dining area.
-Mod residents are almost exclusively continuing students, but an extremely limited number of spaces (almost always in double bedrooms with a roommate) are sometimes available for entering students.
+Mod residents are almost exclusively continuing students, but an extremely limited number of spaces (almost always in double bedrooms with a roommate) are sometimes available for incoming students.
 Such spaces usually go to older transfer students, and those who need specific accommodations.

 As a residential college, Hampshire expects its students to live on campus.
 Only students 25 years of age or older, students living with their parents within 30 miles of Hampshire, and students with their own families can choose to live off campus.
 Hampshire sometimes offers other housing exemptions to continuing students if we need to create more bed space on campus.
 These exemptions are granted on a case-by-case basis.
 Incoming students are required to live on campus unless they meet one of the automatic exemptions listed above and on our living off campus page.
 If you qualify for a housing exemption and wish to live off campus, please submit the Application to Live Off-Campus to inform us of this choice.